Robert A. Harrington: Early life and education

 Harrington was born and raised in Somerville, Massachusetts, around Winter Hill.
-He was the first member of his family to attend college.
-He was educated at the College of the Holy Cross, where he graduated magna cum laude with a Bachelor of Arts in English, then studied medicine at the Geisel School of Medicine of Dartmouth College from 1982 to 1984.
-In 1986, he received a Doctor of Medicine (M.D.) from the Tufts University School of Medicine.
+The first member of his family to attend college, he graduated from the College of the Holy Cross with a Bachelor of Arts, magna cum laude, in English literature.
+He then studied medicine at the Geisel School of Medicine of Dartmouth College from 1982 to 1984.
+In 1986, he earned his Doctor of Medicine (M.D.) from the Tufts University School of Medicine.
 After graduating from medical school, Harrington was the chief resident in internal medicine at the University of Massachusetts Medical Center at Worcester.

 Career

 In July 1990, Harrington became a professor at the Duke Clinical Research Institute, where he eventually became the institute's director.
 He moved in June 2012 to become the Arthur L. Bloomfield Professor of Medicine at Stanford University and remained there until February 2024.
 In September 2023, he was named the dean of Weill Cornell Medicine.